-For nearly every person with mesothelioma, the disease will become active again even if it has responded well to treatment.
+For nearly every person with pleural mesothelioma, the disease will become active again even if it has responded well to treatment.
 This is known as disease progression or recurrence.

 When mesothelioma becomes active again, you and your doctor will need to consider what treatment is needed to try to regain control of the disease and provide relief from symptoms.

 Treatment options will depend on the symptoms you are experiencing and may include:

 - radiotherapy to reduce the size of the regrowth and pain

 - participating in a clinical trial to access new drugs being developed and tested.

 At some point, you may decide to stop active treatment and focus on managing symptoms and maximising quality of life.
 For more on the physical, emotional, spiritual and practical impacts of living with end-stage cancer, see Advanced Cancer.